 In the above example, we have instructed selenium to wait for the time frame of 10 seconds if the element is not present.

-There are some clear drawbacks to this:
+There are some apparent drawbacks to this:

-- Polling interval cannot be changed
+- The polling interval cannot be changed

 - It will slow down the execution time